13 Things to Do in Lisbon at Christmas

 Book everything in advance

 Although Lisbon in winter is in low season, the influx of visitors picks up somewhat at Christmas.
-For this reason it is best to book accommodation well in advance and do the same with tickets for any show you want to attend.
+For that reason, it's best to book your accommodation well in advance and do the same with tickets for any shows you want to attend.

 Take advantage of December 25th and January 1st.

-As with all cities, Lisbon is slow to wake up after the two big nights of Christmas.
+As happens in all cities, Lisbon is slow to wake up after the two big nights of Christmas.
 This makes them perfect days to stroll through the streets with a tranquility that you will hardly find at other times.

 My advice is to try to take advantage of these days to visit neighborhoods like Belem and see all the charms of Alfama.
 It is also a good time to go up to the viewpoints and watch the sunset from them without having to share the space with hundreds of tourists.